-SPN members regularly give Sakharov lectures around the EU to raise awareness of human rights issues and spark public debate in the European capitals.
-Since 2013, the members of the network have held Sakharov lectures in Belgium, Ireland, France, Italy, Lithuania, Malta, Poland, Slovakia and Austria.
-The lectures were delivered by the Belarusian Association of Journalists, Damas de Blanco, Salima Ghezali, Hauwa Ibrahim, Memorial, Aliaksandr Milinkevich, Denis Mukwege and Ahmed El Senussi.
+SPN members regularly give Sakharov lectures around the EU and elsewere to raise awareness of human rights issues and spark public debate in the European capitals.
+Since 2013, the members of the network have held Sakharov lectures in Belgium, Ireland, France, Italy, Lithuania, the Netherlands, Malta, Poland, Slovakia, Austria, the Czech Republic, Tanzania and Nigeria.
+The lectures were delivered by the Belarusian Association of Journalists, Damas de Blanco, Salima Ghezali, Memorial, Aliaksandr Milinkevich, Denis Mukwege, Ahmed El Senussi, Ali Ferzat, Nurit Peled, Guillermo Fariñas and Hauwa Ibrahim.

-The network has come together for conferences in 2008, 2011 and 2013, with the participation of almost all living laureates able to travel.
-The Sakharov Prize Network conferences are a forum of debate among MEPs, laureates, representatives of the European Union and other international institutions and civil society, and serve as a basis for enhanced network action for human rights.
+The network has come together for conferences in 2008, 2011, 2013 and 2016.
+The SPN conferences are a forum for debate among MEPs, laureates, representatives of the European Union and other international institutions, and civil society, and serve as a basis for enhanced network action for human rights.